MirthSystems/pulse-by-mirth-systems/README.md

 ### Frontend:

-- Progressive Web App (PWA) built with **React**, using **Vite** as the build tool for fast development and optimized production builds.
+- **Vue.js 3 Progressive Web App (PWA)** built with **Vite** as the build tool for lightning-fast development and optimized production builds.
+  - **Vue 3 Composition API** for reactive, maintainable component architecture
+  - **TypeScript** integration for enhanced developer experience and code reliability
+  - **Pinia** for intuitive state management with Vue 3 reactivity
+  - **Vue Router 4** for client-side routing and navigation
+  - **TailwindCSS 4** for utility-first styling and consistent design system
+  - **Headless UI for Vue** for accessible, unstyled UI components
+  - **Heroicons** for consistent iconography throughout the application
+  - **@vueuse/core** for essential Vue 3 composition utilities
-  - Installable on mobile devices
+  - Installable on mobile devices as a PWA
-  - Offline capabilities
+  - Offline capabilities and caching strategies
   - Push notifications (with user permission)
-  - Responsive design for all screen sizes
+  - Responsive design optimized for all screen sizes
-- Written in **TypeScript** for improved code quality and developer experience.
-- State management handled by **Redux**, providing a predictable state container.
-- User interface components from **MUI (Material-UI)**, implementing Material Design for a consistent and modern look.
+  - **Cypress** for end-to-end testing and **Vitest** for unit testing
+- **Auth0 Vue SDK** (@auth0/auth0-vue) for seamless authentication integration
-- Future native mobile applications planned post-MVP (iOS & Android).
+- Future native mobile applications planned post-MVP (iOS & Android)
-- Web portal for venue management.
+- Dedicated web portal for venue management built with the same Vue.js stack

 ### Backend:

-- .NET Core (C#) API services
+- **.NET 9 (C#) API services** built with modern ASP.NET Core architecture
+- **Entity Framework Core 9** with PostgreSQL for robust data persistence
-- PostgreSQL database for data storage and initial recommendation engine
+- **PostgreSQL database** for data storage and initial recommendation algorithms
+- **.NET Aspire** for cloud-native application orchestration and development
+  - Microservices architecture with service discovery
+  - Built-in observability and monitoring
+  - Container orchestration for development and deployment
+  - Redis integration for caching and session management
-- Real-time messaging infrastructure for instant updates
+- Real-time messaging infrastructure using **SignalR** for instant updates
 - **Auth0** integration for authentication and authorization services
-  - Secure user registration and login
+  - Secure user registration and login flows
   - Social login options (Google, Facebook, etc.)
-  - JWT token-based authentication
+  - JWT token-based API authentication
   - Role-based access control for users, venues, and administrators
   - Single Sign-On (SSO) capabilities
+- **Cronos** library for advanced cron expression parsing and special scheduling
+- **FluentValidation** for robust input validation and business rules
-- Content expiration system for managing ephemeral posts
+- Content expiration system for managing ephemeral posts (15-minute auto-deletion)
-- Category indexing and search optimization
+- Advanced category indexing and search optimization
-- Special scheduling and recurrence handling
+- Special scheduling with complex recurrence patterns (daily, weekly, monthly, custom cron)
+- **Azure Maps** integration for location services and geocoding

 ### Identity and Authentication: